concordion/concordion-website/_includes/coding.md

 See the [ScopedField](http://concordion.github.io/concordion/latest/spec/command/example/ScopedField.html) specification for details.

-The [concordion-scope-examples](https://github.com/concordion/concordion-scope-examples) project demonstrates the possible combinations of scope (global, specification, example) and runner (serial, parallel) using a web test suite where the browser is created per example, per specification or once for the whole suite.
+The [concordion-scope-examples](https://github.com/concordion/concordion-scope-examples) project demonstrates the possible combinations of scope (suite, specification, example) and runner (serial, parallel) using a web test suite where the browser is created per example, per specification or once for the whole suite.
 {% endif %}

 {% if java %}